chandrasekar-vlsi/nrf52832-BME280/README.md

 unzip nRF5_SDK_12.3.0_d7731ad.zip
 ```

-## 4. (Skip this step: it is part of this repo) Download command line tools (9.7.3) from here and extract it to /home/nrf52/nrf52832/ folder
+## 4.Command line tools 10.9.0 (Skip this step: it is already part of this repo)
+### if you face any dll issues Download latest version from here and extract it to /home/nrf52/nrf52832/ folder (it should have mergehex anf nrfjprog)

 https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Command-Line-Tools/Download